Sabri0o/Exploring-Gun-Deaths-in-the-USA/README.md

    - 'BA+' : At least graduated from College
    - 'NA' : Not available

-PS: The ipython file contains contains information on the total population of the US, as well as the total population of each racial group in the US.
+**PS**: The ipynb file contains information on the total population of the US, as well as the total population of each racial group in the US, you can find [here](https://github.com/dataquestio/solutions/blob/master/Mission218Solution.ipynb).